smebberson/docker-alpine/alpine-openjdk/README.md

 ```

-You can simply remove the last line, if you want s6 to automatically restart your Node.js app again.
+You can simply remove the last line, if you want s6 to automatically restart your Java app again.

 ### Logging

-If you're logging to stdout (which `console.log` does) then you'll be able to review your logs using the standard [Docker process][dockerlogs].
+If you're logging to stdout (which `System.out.println` does) then you'll be able to review your logs using the standard [Docker process][dockerlogs].

 ### Handling uncaught exceptions